jdhaines/jdhaines/README.md

 ## ❓ About Me

-Josh Haines is an Enterprise DevSecOps Specialist and Senior Materials Engineer with over a decade of experience solving problems in complex industries.
-He is a Lilly Scholar who worked for Honeywell Aerospace and Johns Manville before being pulled back to central Indiana to help Rolls-Royce ten years after an internship.
-In 2020, he transitioned to a full-time role in the Digital Transformation group as a DevSecOps Strategy and Curation Specialist leading an effort to grow and mature an internal start-up called _Software Factory_.
-This completes a gradual pivot from building digital tools in various roles, to starting and running a Software Factory at Rolls-Royce, to a career in “digital and data.”
-Josh has now grown the Rolls-Royce Software Factory from an idea and himself part-time to a full-time team alongside more than 50 citizen developers.
+Josh Haines is a **VP of Digital Products** with 17+ years of experience solving problems in complex industries.
+He is a Lilly Scholar who worked for Honeywell Aerospace and Johns Manville as both a _Software Specialist_ and _Sr.
+Materials Engineer_ before rejoining Rolls-Royce ten years after an internship.
+In 2020, he transitioned to a full-time role in the Digital Transformation team and started a Software Factory to enable Rolls-Royce to develop modern software applications and services.
+In late 2024, he was promoted to his current role to lead multiple digital product delivery teams within the larger Digital and IT umbrella in Rolls-Royce.

-As a two-time small business owner and recovering serial hobbyist, he loves to learn new skills using freely available information, online classes, and self-paced learning.
-He incorporates his self-taught abilities as a developer, data scientist, and DevOps enthusiast into projects both professional and charitable.
+As a three-time small business owner and recovering serial hobbyist, he loves to learn new skills and is passionate about lifelong learning.
+He incorporates his self-taught abilities as a developer, skills coach, and DevSecOps enthusiast into projects both professional and charitable.

-Josh grew up across the river from Purdue University and enjoys being back in Indiana close to family.
-He currently lives in Lafayette with his wife Chris and daughters Nora and Jenny.
-Josh holds a BS and MS from Purdue University in Materials Engineering.
+Josh lives with his wife Chris and daughters Jenny and Nora.
+He holds a BS and MS from Purdue University in Materials Engineering.

 ## Certifications